Wondering how to start a service business, but don’t have a lot of money to spend to get things going? You’re in the right place.

 Types of service businesses you can start on a small budget

-If you’re looking to start a business within niches like creative, professional and trade services, these tips can work well for you.
+If you’re looking to start a business within niches like creative, professional, and trade services, these tips can work well for you.
 Keep in mind that some of these service businesses will require licensing, so be sure you have that in place and check the costs before diving in.

-Other service businesses like videography, pet boarding and pool cleaning require more startup fees due to necessary equipment.
+Other service businesses like videography, pet boarding and pool cleaning require more startup fees due to the necessary equipment.

 How to start a service business on the cheap